azurata09/azurata.me/content/about.md

 In former, I was learning in prefectural high school in Okinawa, Japan until March 2021.

-I'm interested in ubiquitous computing and entertainment systems with it.

 ## Skills

 - Web Frontend